 - 2.1.1 All University of East London students are expected to adhere to the standards of behaviour required of them as a member of the University community.
-The University recognises that students are responsible for their own behaviour and that in any community of adults' disputes between individuals will arise. - 2.1.2 The University has a range of policies and procedures in place to manage breaches of student codes of conduct, student contracts or other codes of practice.
-These policies or codes of conduct may take precedent over or supersede the Sexual Violence and Misconduct Policy. - 2.1.3 Sexual Violence and Misconduct is defined as any unwanted conduct of a sexual nature.
-The University Code of Conduct cites the following as examples of sexual misconduct; - Verbal harassment such as whistling, catcalling, or sexual innuendo. - Making unwanted remarks of a sexual nature. - Spreading rumours about a person's sex life. - Nonverbal harassment, such as looking someone up and down or displaying pictures of a sexual nature. - Sending emails or messages containing sexual content and/or asking for sexual favours. - Inappropriately showing sexual organs to another person. - Sexual intercourse or engaging in a sexual act (including kissing) without consent. - Attempting to engage in a sexual act without consent. - Creating, disclosing or threatening to disclose nude, sexual or sexually explicit photos, films or messages without consent and with intent to cause distress. - Touching inappropriately through clothes without consent.
+The University recognises that students are responsible for their own behaviour and that in any community of adults' disputes between individuals will arise.
+The University has a range of policies and procedures in place to manage breaches of student codes of conduct, student contracts or other codes of practice.
+These policies or codes of conduct may take precedent over or supersede the Sexual Violence and Misconduct Policy. - 2.1.2 Sexual Violence and Misconduct is defined as any unwanted conduct of a sexual nature.
+The University Code of Conduct cites the following as examples of sexual misconduct; - Verbal harassment such as whistling, catcalling, or sexual innuendo. - Making unwanted remarks of a sexual nature. - Spreading rumours about a person's sex life. - Nonverbal harassment, such as looking someone up and down or displaying pictures of a sexual nature.